What is the Minimum QR code size? A Complete Guide

 - Avoid putting QR codes on animated or flashing backgrounds.

 Proper sizing prevents scanning problems, especially from a distance.
+Read more about How to track QR Code scans.

 How to Create the Right QR Code Size with a Generator